Evidence for interacting dark energy from BOSS: Analysis

 \subsection{Methodology}

-Now that we see some evidence that the interacting dark energy model can explain the deviation from $\Lambda$CDM observed by BOSS, we perform a Bayesian statistical analysis of the interacting dark energy model with the \textit{Planck} and BOSS Ly$\alpha$ quasar data.
-We wish to compare the interacting dark energy model presented here against $\Lambda$CDM and test the predictions of the interacting dark energy model with the addition of the new BOSS data.
-In order to achieve this, we perform a global fit by running the CosmoMC package \cite{Lewis:2002ah}, a publicly available code that performs a Monte Carlo Markov Chain (MCMC) parameter sampling.
-To include the interaction between dark energy and dark matter, we modify the Boltzmann code CAMB \cite{Lewis:1999bs} by adding the coupling constant $\xi_2$ for Model II and $\xi_1$ for Model III and by adding the constant EoS of dark energy to the baseline $\Lambda$CDM parameters used by \textit{Planck} \cite{Ade:2013zuv}.
-From now on, we will omit Model I from the analysis since this model showed us not to be a very good model to explain the new BOSS data.
-Also, this model does not help alleviating the coincidence problem.
-Model I will be explored in more detail in a follow-up paper \cite{follow-up}.
+Now that we see some evidence that the interacting dark energy models can explain the deviation from $\Lambda$CDM observed by BOSS, we perform a Bayesian statistical analysis of those models with the Planck and BOSS Ly-$\alpha$ quasar data.
+We wish to compare the interacting dark energy models presented here against $\Lambda$CDM and test their predictions with the addition of the new BOSS data.
+In order to achieve this, we perform a global fit by running the CosmoMC package \cite{Lewis:2002ah}, a publicly available code that performs an MCMC parameter sampling.
+To include the interaction between dark energy and dark matter, we modify the Boltzmann code CAMB \cite{Lewis:1999bs} by adding the coupling constants $\xi_2$ for model II and $\xi_1$ for model III and by adding the constant dark energy EoS to the baseline $\Lambda$CDM parameters used by Planck \cite{Ade:2013zuv}.
+From now on, we will omit model I from the analysis since this model showed us it was not very good to explain the new BOSS data.
+Also, this model does not help alleviate the coincidence problem.
+Model I will be explored in more detail in a follow-up paper.

-Since we wish to compare the results of our global fit with the ones obtained by the BOSS collaboration, we first reproduce the analysis done by the BOSS team using the publicly available BOSS quasar Ly$\alpha$ forest data alone for the autocorrelation \cite{Delubac:2014aqe} and cross-correlation of quasars with the Ly$\alpha$ absorption forest \cite{Font-Ribera:2013wce}.
-We use the DR11 catalog from the BOSS experiment of SDSS which contains $158,401$ quasars in the redshift range $2.1 \leq z \leq 3.5$.
-This analysis can be made by using the \textit{baofit} software\footnote{Available at http://github.com/deepzot/baofit/.} provided by the BOSS collaboration.
-With this analysis, we generated the constraints for $D_A (z=2.34)/r_d \times D_H (z=2.34)/r_d$ shown in Fig.~\ref{contours} in pink for the cross-correlation and in blue for the autocorrelation.
-As stated in \cite{Delubac:2014aqe}, this result is weakly dependent on the cosmological model adopted although the observed peak position and cosmological parameters were only determined using the $\Lambda$CDM correlation functions generated by CAMB.